ngageoint/six-library/externals/coda-oss/README.md

     | \\ _/ |\_||_/||__/|| || |
     |  \___/ \_||_/|___/|| || |
     |__________||_____________|

 CODA is a set of modules, and each module, while complimentary to one another, has a very specific and largely independent purpose.

 Building CODA
 --------------

-We primarily use Waf for building.
-Below are all of the options available.
+CODA may be built using Waf or CMake.
+Below are all of the options available for Waf.
+See cmake/README.md for CMake build instructions.

     > python waf --help
     waf [command] [options]

     Main commands (example: ./waf build -j4)
       build    : builds the project
       clean    : removes the build files